Texas Longhorns women's basketball

 The Texas Longhorns women's basketball team represents the University of Texas at Austin in NCAA Division I intercollegiate women's basketball competition.
-The Longhorns compete in the Big 12 Conference.
+The Longhorns compete in the SEC Conference.

 Under head coach Jody Conradt, the second NCAA Division I basketball coach to win 900 career games (after Tennessee's Pat Summitt), the Longhorns won the 1986 national championship.
 Conradt retired after the 2006–07 season, and was replaced by Duke head coach Gail Goestenkors.
 She resigned after five seasons and was replaced by Karen Aston, whose contract was not renewed following the 2019–20 season.
 In April 2020, Vic Schaefer was named the program's fifth head coach.

 From 1977 to 2022, Texas women's basketball played its home games in the Frank Erwin Special Events Center, where the team compiled a 576–118 (.830) record.
 The final game played in the Erwin Center was an NCAA second-round victory over Utah, 78–56, on March 20, 2022.
-The start of the 2022–23 season will see the team play in the $388 million Moody Center.
+Since the start of the 2022–23 season, the team has played in the $388 million Moody Center.